Magikcraft/minecraft-rest-console/README.md

-# Magikcraft Rest Console
+# Minecraft REST Console

-This Minecraft plugin provides a REST server that allows you to issue commands via REST to execute as the server console or as any online player.
+This Minecraft plugin provides a REST server - based on NanoHTTPd - that allows you to issue commands via REST to execute as the server console or as any online player.

 ## Configuration

 The port is configurable via the environment.
 Set the environment variable `MINECRAFT_REST_CONSOLE_PORT` to the port you want the server to run on.

 The default is port 8086, if no port is set.